Data Asset Registration Tool - DART

-- use systematic and extensive profiling with significant effects;
+- systematic and/or extensive profiling with significant affect on individuals;

-- process special category or criminal offence data on a large scale; or
+- processing special category or criminal offence data;

-- use profiling or special category data to decide on access to services;
+- use of profiling or special category data to decide on access to services;

 - profile individuals on a large scale;

 - match data or combine datasets from different sources;

 - collect personal data from a source other than the individual without providing them with a privacy notice (‘invisible processing’);

 - track individuals’ location or behaviour;